 Is this the year you are going to try cyclocross?
 Was that a, “yes?”
 If so, or even if you are currently at “maybe” status, follow along with us and we will guide you all the way through your first season!
-Every couple of weeks we are going to provide guidance on the things you should be doing to get ready for your first race.
-Think of these posts as a rough checklist as we as we make our way to the most glorious season in cycling.
+Every month we are going to provide guidance on the things you should be doing to get ready for your first race.
+Think of these posts as a personal to-do list as we as we make our way to the most glorious season in cycling.

 1) Find a cyclocross bike.
 March is a great time to buy a cyclocross bike and most bike shops have last season models on sale, too.
 The used market is likely full of deals, but be sure you are purchasing from a reputable source and someone you trust.
 A used cyclocross bike may look appealing but drivetrains, hubs and bottom brackets can take a beating during cyclocross season.
 A used bike can end up costing your big bucks down the road.
 The benefit of purchasing from a bike shop is it will likely come with a complimentary bike fit, a warranty and some free mechanical service.
 Building a relationship with your local bike shop can pay big dividends when you need help with mechanical issues during the season.
 (Pro Tip: most mechanics like beer, coffee and homemade cookies if you want to tip them for a job well done!)